SamuelLongchamps/light-config/README.md

 use save() and load() methods which will respectively write the file or load an existing one.

 ### Example
+Setup the configurable class and annotate fields to be persisted using @Config.
 ```java
 public propertiesPanel implements Configurable<ConfigFile> {
     ConfigFile cfg = new XmlConfigFile(this, "~/cfgPnl.xml");